tango-controls/rfc/12/README.md

 ## Basic Concepts

+> This probably should go into RFC-1 and just referenced here

 This documents refers to other Tango Controls RFCs, corresponding link is always given in this case.
 Here is given a brief description of the main concepts.
 This document targets arbitrary software developer(s) who are to implement *Tango Client Library* and *Tango Server Library*.

 *Tango Server* (server) - a process that runs on a machine.